Savannah In The Round Terms and conditions

 The Festival program, events schedule and database are subject to change and may be altered without notice by the Promoter.
 The Promoter will not be responsible for any losses associated with changes, or any losses associated with any unforeseen circumstances that alter the Festival, or parts of the Festival, or cause the Event to be postponed or rescheduled unless otherwise required by legislation.

-Any formal notice of dispute directed to the Promoter in relation to these terms may be emailed to email@example.com.
+Any formal notice of dispute directed to the Promoter in relation to these Terms and Conditions may be emailed to firstname.lastname@example.org.
 Please allow seven (7) days for acknowledgement of receipt.